aicore/template-nodejs/README.md

 To edit the publishing workflow, please see file: `.github/workflows/npm-publish.yml`

+# Dependency updates
+  We use Rennovate for dependency updates: https://blog.logrocket.com/renovate-dependency-updates-on-steroids/
+  * By default, dep updates happen on sunday every week.
+  * The status of dependency updates can be viewed here if you have this repo permissions in github: https://app.renovatebot.com/dashboard#github/aicore/template-nodejs
+  * To edit rennovate options, edit the rennovate.json file in root, see https://docs.renovatebot.com/configuration-options/ Refer

 # Code Guardian
 Several automated workflows that check code integrity are integrated into this template.
 These include: